 What is a menstrual period?

 Menstruation or the menstrual period refers to the monthly bleeding caused by the shedding of the lining of the uterus (endometrium).
-Even though this bleeding occurs in regular monthly cycles (28-29 days), the actual number of days in most women's cycles can be anywhere between 21 and 35 days.
+Even though this bleeding occurs in regular monthly cycles (28-29 days), the actual number of days in most menstrual cycles can be anywhere between 21 and 35 days.

 What is a menstrual cycle?

 The menstrual cycle is different from a menstrual period.
 A menstrual cycle is the time period between the first day of a menstrual period or bleeding until the last day before the next menstrual bleeding.
-Having regular menstrual cycles is a sign that important parts of a woman's body, especially her ovulation is working normally.
+Having regular menstrual cycles is a sign that important parts of a person's uterus and ovaries, especially ovulation are working normally.
 Regular menstrual cycles and regular menstrual bleeding usually indicate regular ovulation.

 A menstrual cycle is counted from the first day of the menstrual bleeding or period to the first day of the next period.
 The average menstrual cycle is 28 days long, while menstrual bleeding usually lasts 3-5 days.
 Cycles can range anywhere from 21 to 35 days in adults and from 21 to 45 days in young teens.

 The rise and fall of levels of hormones and ovulation during the month control the menstrual cycle.